JHXycy/Python-Sound-wave/README.md

 Conclusion :
 For this project, I showed 3 examples of guitar sound effects by using different equations.
 There are Both tremolo and Phaser effects.
 I think the most difficult part for me during this project is understanding the equations and converting them into python code .
 In addition, even if I put the equations down properly I also need to be really careful about the range.If I exceed the range the guitar music would not be shown.
 Overall, i think this project is quite interesting and I am really enjoy it while i was working on it.

+When downloading the source code, remember install pyaudio to python so that the code can run correctly.
+Thanks for watching.